steve-taylor/react-base-app/README.md

 # Base React App

 Base web app structure using React, Redux, React Router and Webpack.
+It also establishes a pattern for using [BEM](http://getbem.com/) with React.

 To use this as a starting point for your React project: